READ OUR ELECTRIC GUITAR BUYING GUIDE AS WE ANSWER THE QUESTION "WHAT ELECTRIC GUITAR SHOULD I BUY?"

 You can read our beginners guide to effects pedals HERE.

 3) GUITAR CABLE, PICKS, STRAP, STRINGS & TUNER

-- Most guitarists use a guitar pick (also called "plectrum") when playing guitar.
+- GUITAR PICKS - Most guitarists use a guitar pick or plectrum (also called "plectrum") when playing guitar.
 They come in a wide range of sizes/thickness, but for a beginner any pack of medium picks will do nicely.

-- A good guitar tuner is the one essential accessories no beginner can do without!
+- GUITAR TUNER - A good guitar tuner is the one essential accessories no beginner can do without!
 If your guitar is not in tune, it'll be quite hard to learn how to play it, after all!
-There are many tuners to choose from, but for the beginner we'd recommend any Clip-On tuner, because they are cheap and can be also used for acoustic guitars.
+There are many tuners to choose from, but for the beginner we'd recommend the TourTech TTA-T01 Colour Screen Clip-On Tuner, because they are cheap and can be also used for acoustic guitars.

 If the electric guitar player already owns a few pedals, a good option is the Big Top Chromatic Tuner, which can just stay plugged in chain with other effects, on the floor, at all times.

 For live performers, a tuner pedal is also the best option.